rkratky/ubuntu-hw-support/docs/risc-v-cookbook/index.rst

 * Build the image
 * Test the image

-Please, start reading at the :doc:`Overview <overview/index>` chapter.
+Please, start reading at the :ref:`risc-v-overview` chapter.

 .. note::